 Everybody who knows me (well) recognizes my passion for managing wildlife, especially whitetails.
-But they also know my enthusiasm for hunting them…especially whitetails.
+But they also know my enthusiasm for hunting them — especially whitetails.
 For many, if not most of us gamekeepers, hunting whitetails was the birth of our enthusiasm for managing them.
-Following are three go-to tactics if you want to put meat in the freezer or antlers on the wall.
+Deer hunters and gamekeepers know the challenges that hunters face in the late season.
+Savvy hunters can harvest a mature buck long after the rut.
+The following are three late season deer hunting tactics that you can use to put meat in the freezer or antlers on the wall.

 Slaves to Their Stomach

 I’ve always loved late season bow hunting.
-The challenge of bow hunting appealed to me, and I used to enjoy getting on a fresh track and moving in close enough for a shot with my recurve.
-Historically, in Minnesota it’s when we have a good tracking snow, and our gun season has finished that whitetails can shift back into some sort of predictable pattern.
-Back during the late 70s and early 80s, if I could stalk close enough for a shot with my recurve, any deer would do.
-Now my challenges have changed, and I’m no longer athletic enough to sneak like a ninja, but I still love late season whitetails but for a different reason.
+The challenge of bow hunting after the rut appealed to me, and I used to enjoy getting on a fresh track and moving in close enough for a shot with my recurve.
+Historically, in Minnesota, it’s when we have a good tracking snow and our gun season has finished that whitetails can shift back into some sort of predictable pattern.
+Back during the late ’70s and early ’80s, if I could stalk close enough for a shot with my recurve, any deer would do.
+My challenges have changed, and I’m no longer athletic enough to sneak like a ninja.
+I still love late season deer hunting, but now for a different reason.

-“Wintery Whitetails,” “Bucks at the Buzzer,” “Bitter Cold Bucks,” what do you title an article about hunting late season whitetails when late season is a term relative to where you are geographically.
-My late season in Minnesota would be roughly from late November through December 30th, but for my friends in the Deep South, it’s more like December through February.
+“Wintry Whitetails,” “Bucks at the Buzzer,” “Bitter Cold Bucks” — what do you title an article about hunting late season whitetails when late season is a term relative to where you are geographically?
+My late season in Minnesota would be roughly from late November through December 30, but for my friends in the Deep South, it’s more like December through February.
 Some states in the transitional zone, like West Virginia, are extending their season(s), and West Virginia actually added a new season for primitive weapons.
 So late season is relative to your geographic position and to when your state chooses to convene their chosen period dates.
-I know you’re thinking, “Sure Todd, you work for a company that makes food plot seed, you have to say something about it,” but this is fact!
+I know you’re thinking: “Sure Todd, you work for a company that makes food plot seeds.
+You have to say something about it.”
+But this is fact!
 One of my mentors always said, “Bucks become slaves to their stomachs during late season.”
-I’ve heard him repeat it so many times; it’s the same way I describe it.
+I’ve heard him repeat it so many times.
+It’s the same way I describe it.
 All whitetails need to “bank” fat and nutrients if they are to make it through the winter, especially in northern climes.
-Now, factor into it the verity that bucks lose a great portion of their banked energy during the rut - some suffer the loss of 25 percent or more of their body weight.
+Now, factor into it the variety that bucks lose a great portion of their banked energy during the rut — some suffer the loss of 25 percent or more of their body weight.
 And during this time, along my latitude in the good ol’ USA, we go from breeding straight into winter.